anithri/every_list_ever/README.md

     - [X] Guest/Member policy
     - [ ] Routes constraints
     - [ ] Admin Section
+    - [ ] authentication does not set session when allow_unauthenticated_access is true

     #### User Model
       - [ ] Has One Profile with name, description, avatar (Next)</li>